forivall/tacoscript/doc/auto-const.md

     }}

-Even more complex cases, or even simple cases with `or` would (A) need more complex compilation, or (B) use let, but add a compilation check (for tacoscript) and an eslint plugin (for javascript) forbid / discourage modification within the block.
+Even more complex cases, or even simple cases with `or` would (A) need more complex transformation, or (B) use let, but add a check (for tacoscript) and an eslint plugin (for javascript) forbid / discourage modification within the block.

-In this case, the following would be the compilations:
+In this case, the following would be the compositions:

     if (result = test()) or (result2 = otherTest())
       use(result, result2)